Moreholidays March Chocolate Covered Raisin Day

 History and Origin of Barbie Day

-Our research did not find the creator or the origin of this day.
+Despite our extensive research, we did not find the creator or the origin of this day.
 It appears to have been created around 2018.
 The date was selected to commemorate the debut of Barbie dolls on the market on March 6, 1959.
+We speculate that Mattel, Inc., the makers of Barbie dolls, possibly created this holiday.

 The ever-popular Barbie doll fully deserves this special day.
 It is a little surprising that Barbie Day wasn’t created earlier than 2018.